McDonald's global sales suffer as COVID-19 lockdowns limit operations

-July 28 (Reuters) - McDonald’s Corp on Tuesday reported a bigger-than-expected drop in global same-store sales as the burger chain’s restaurants across the world were shut because of the COVID-19 pandemic, limiting operations to only drive-thru and delivery.
+(Reuters) - McDonald’s Corp (MCD.N) on Tuesday reported a bigger-than-expected drop in global same-store sales and missed profit expectations, as its restaurants were shut due to the COVID-19 pandemic, limiting operations to only drive-thru and delivery.

+Shares of the Chicago-based restaurant chain fell about 2% before the opening bell.

 Global same-store sales fell 23.9% for the second quarter ended June 30, dragged down by big international markets including the United Kingdom, France and Latin America.